Dal-Rhesus/Connect-Touchdesigner-and-Twitter-APIv2-/README.md

 Project that connects <strong>Touchdesigner</strong> and <strong>Twitter</strong>, using <strong>Filtered Stream with rules</strong>, based on <strong>API v2</strong></p>

 <p>This project is <strong>heavily modified BUT</strong> based on&nbsp;<strong>TWITTER FILTERED STREAM (API V2) tox&nbsp;</strong>as found on derivative website:&nbsp;<a href="https://derivative.ca/community-post/asset/twitter-filtered-stream-api-v2/63953">https://derivative.ca/community-post/asset/twitter-filtered-stream-api-v2/63953</a></p>
-<h2><p>In order for it to work you will need to complete actions on Twitter DEV website including creating new app and applying for elevated access</p></h2>
+<h2><p>In order for it to work you will need to complete actions on Twitter DEV website including creating new app, retrieving Bearer Token and applying for elevated access</p></h2>

 <H2><p>Project goals:</p></H2>